-Placing of brochures, posters and other informational material in the offices, facilities of such housing opportunities and other social service agencies frequented by the families assisted by public housing agencies;

-Provide program information to social service agencies that provide services to families assisted by public housing agencies;
+- Placing of brochures, posters and other informational material in the offices, facilities of such housing opportunities and other social service agencies frequented by the families assisted by public housing agencies; - Provide information about programs to social service agencies that provide services to families assisted by public housing agencies;

-Place information on local public access television stations;

-Place information on appropriate websites.

-Mail packets of information to persons who inquire about programs vial telephone and/or internet contact.
+- Place information on local public access television stations; - Place information on appropriate websites. - Mail packets of information to persons who inquire about programs vial telephone and/or internet contact.